mverleg/block_comments/README.rst

 Block comments (Firefox addon)
 ---------------------------------------

 User content is an indispensable part of the internet.
 Think of all the awesome Youtube videos.
-But on some occasions, the content is better without frustrated people with too much time spewing their wordy ignorance all over your screen.
-Think of Youtube 96.4% of all Youtube comments.
+But on some occasions, the content is better bored people spewing their wordy ignorance all over your screen.
+Think of 96.4% of all Youtube comments.

-This comic describes it well: http://www.smbc-comics.com/index.php?db=comics&id=759
+This comic describes it well: https://www.smbc-comics.com/comic/2007-03-14

-Stil, it can be tempting to read it, and even reply.
+It can be tempting to read it, and even reply.
 This addon is here to help you resist that urge, by simply hiding this wordy ignorance.

 Included websites
 ---------------------------------------